-If you are an active participant, are married to a non-active participant and you file a joint income tax return, and have MAGI within the applicable phase-out range listed below, the deductible amount of your contribution is determined as follows: (1) begin with the appropriate phase-out maximum for the applicable year (specified below) and subtract your MAGI; (2) divide this total by the difference between the phase-out range maximum and minimum; (3) multiply this number by the maximum allowable contribution for the applicable year, including catch-up contributions if you are age 50 or older.
-The resulting figure will be the maximum IRA deduction you may take.
+If you are an active participant, are married to a non-active participant, and you file a joint income tax return, and have a MAGI within the applicable phase-out range listed below, the deductible amount of your contribution is determined as follows: (1) begin with the appropriate phase-out maximum for the applicable year (specified below) and subtract your MAGI; (2) divide this total by the difference between the phase-out range maximum and minimum; (3) multiply this number by the maximum allowable contribution for the applicable year, including catch-up contributions if you are age 50.
 For example, if you are age 30 with MAGI of \$135,000 in 2025, your maximum deductible contribution is \$3,850 (the 2025 phase-out maximum of \$146,000 minus your MAGI of \$135,000, divided by the difference between the maximum and minimum phase-out limits of \$20,000, and multiplied by the contribution limit of \$7,000).